Parents! How to Help Your Students Practice ~ Day Eight

 We have established that regular practice routines will not happen without proactive piano parents.
 So, how can parents be proactive practice assistants even if they have never touched a piano?

-3. The Piano Piece Request Line: The most accomplished piano students always revisit pieces from their past to brush up on skills and to simply revisit some old favorites.
-During practice sessions, parents can get involved by requesting their children to perform some pieces that they have enjoyed hearing from past recitals.
+Day 3.
+The Piano Piece Request Line: The most accomplished piano students always revisit pieces from their past to brush up on skills and to simply revisit some old favorites.
+During practice sessions, parents can get involved by requesting their children to perform some pieces that they have enjoyed hearing from past recitals, playing classes or just for fun.

 Parents!
 How to Help Your Students Practice ~ Day Two